fametrano/fametrano.github.io/bbt.md

 # Bitcoin and Blockchain Technology, Spring 2019

-Department of Statistics and Quantitative Methods, Università Milano-Bicocca
+Department of Statistics and Quantitative Methods, University of Milano Bicocca

 Course page: <https://elearning.unimib.it/course/view.php?id=17369>